 BritRail is a rail pass that’s available to all non-UK residents — you can purchase them at ACP Rail.

 The good thing about BritRail is its flexibility — as you can just hop on the train without planning ahead.
-However, you might save money if you’re able to book normal tickets a couple weeks in advance but then you lose spontaneity.
+However, you might save money if you’re able to book normal tickets a couple of weeks in advance but then you lose spontaneity.

 The BritRail pass is a little confusing because there are multiple versions of the pass that cover different regions of the UK.